unfogged/unfogged-protocol/README.md

 * ✅ No shame
 * ✅ No barriers

+## 🧠 From Fog to Flow: What Actually Returns When You're Clear

+This isn’t just about fixing fatigue or cutting back on alcohol.
+It’s about *getting back the parts of yourself that went missing* while your nervous system was overloaded.

+When the fog lifts, people report:

+* Laughter that feels real
+* Slower, warmer parenting
+* Motivation that isn’t frantic
+* Focus that doesn’t come from stress
+* Creativity that flows instead of burns

+You don’t become someone else.
+You become **you again.**
+The one you were before burnout, over-medication, and survival mode became your personality.

+This is why the protocol exists: not just to feel "better," but to *remember who you were before the fog*.

+And once you’ve felt that again—your art, your marriage, your work, and your joy will never come from the same place.

 To reset 1 human’s nervous system using the **Unfogged Gummy Protocol**:

 | Supplement                                 | Approx Cost (90 Days) |